RoR Championships 2017

 To compete at the Championships, riders must have an active membership (minimum PAYG).
 The horse/pony details will need to be registered on the BE website, this is free of charge.

-The Harry Hall One Club ACE Championship Finals will take place across the 29 May – 1 June with Seniors contesting their four national titles (70cm, 80cm, 90cm & 100cm) over the Thursday and Friday (29 – 30 May) and Juniors over the weekend of (31 May – 1 June).
+The Harry Hall One Club ACE Championship Finals will take place across the 28 May – 31 May with Seniors contesting their four national titles (60cm 70cm, 80cm, 90cm & 100cm) over the Thursday and Friday (28 – 29 May) and Juniors over the weekend of (30 -31 May).

 - Qualification is for combinations only.
 Substitutions will not be possible.
 If a combination is qualified for all 4 Championships, their Championship entries will be limited to the 2 higher level classes.